Let’s talk about the difference between silicon and germanium transistors and what it means to guitar players and audio in general, especially fuzz.

 Right now we’re going to look at some of the best guitar overdrive pedals available out there, and we’ll talk about why they are so great, and also what makes them that way.
 We’re going to take a look at vintage designs as well as modern overdrive pedals, to see how things have changed, and how they have remained the same.
 These are all going to be Overdrive pedals, so we will probably see a few tube emulators, and pedals designed to sound like an amp naturally breaking up.
 You’ll get some good crunch and even distortion out of many of these pedals, but these are not Fuzz pedals or Metal distortion pedals; those are for another time.

-Continue reading “What Are the Most Popular Guitar Chorus Pedals?”
+Continue reading “What are the Best Guitar Overdrive Pedals?”

 Fuzz pedals are often a great substitute for other solid state, and sometimes even tube-driven, overdrives and distortions.
 Fuzz was actually the first solid state distortion available to guitar players and it has been around long enough to have a vintage sound to it, as well as a long list of big name users.
 Fuzz is usually created with either germanium or silicon fuzz-based transistors.
 The germanium-based fuzz boxes produce a warmer sound, more like a tube amp, and you can also change the fuzz level by adjusting your guitar’s volume.

 Germanium-based fuzz boxes are affected by the environment and can sound differently on warm and cold days.
 A silicon-based fuzz pedal will sound brighter and sharper, and since silicon transistors are cheaper than germanium, the pedals are usually cheaper as well.
 The level of fuzz is not affected by the guitar’s volume knob and silicon is much less susceptible to the environment.
 Both types of distortion are capable of going from just a hint of fuzz to massive levels of tone-changing fuzz at any volume level.
 Right now we look at the best of the best so you can see which one is right for you.